vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/2-import-photon-template.md

 # Import Photon OS OVF Images to the Publishing Content Library

-Import virtual machine images in OVA format into a publishing content library to use for image mappings in Cloud Assembly.
+Import virtual machine images in OVA format into a publishing content vSphere library to use for image mappings in VMware Aria Automation Assembler.

 In the sample, the following operating system images are used: